-The latest version of Oracle JDK 17 can be downloaded from a command line, or automatically in scripts and dockerfiles by using download URLs which will deliver the then current update release.
+The latest versions of Oracle JDK, available under the Oracle No-Fee Terms and Conditions License, can be downloaded from a command line, or automatically in scripts and dockerfiles by using download URLs which will deliver the then current update release.

 There are several OS, architecture, and packaging options available.
 The following table lists them as they are spelled in the permanent URLs:

 |x64||deb, rpm, tar.gz|